Could cannabis be the missing ingredient to reap all the brain-boosting deliciousness of fish?

 Maintaining brain health starts by gathering a few key objects: a spot on the dock, a folding lawn chair, and a fishing pole.
 Now, if you want to live to the fullest in terms of brain benefit, turn your catch into dinner.
 And you can boost that benefit by infusing fresh fish with cannabinoids.
 Let’s take a look at how you might be maximizing your brain health with cannabis-infused fish recipes.

 Fish Promotes Brain Health in More Ways Than One

 According to research that was published in 2014 in The Journal of Nutrition, consuming fish later in life may help slow the onset of dementia.
-Their results showed that for participants aged at least 65-years-old, consuming fish once or more times per week “may reduce the rate of cognitive decline”.
+Result indicate for participants, aged at least 65-years-old, consuming fish once or more times per week “may reduce the rate of cognitive decline”.

 The researchers even focused on certain types of fish.
-They noted that people who consumed dark-meat fish (think salmon, snapper, and ocean perch, for example) showed “slower verbal memory decline” which partially led them to support “a favorable role of fish consumption in deterring cognitive decline.”
+They noted that people who consumed dark-meat fish (think salmon, snapper, and ocean perch, for example) showed “slower verbal memory decline.”
+This led them to support “a favorable role of fish consumption in deterring cognitive decline.”

 A 2015 study also concluded that fish is good for brain health in the later stages of life.
 The results of the study—which were published in the American Journal of Preventative Medicine—showed that “dietary consumption of baked or broiled fish is related to larger gray matter volumes independent of omega-3 fatty acid content.”

 So, simply by eating fish at least once a week, a person can possibly prevent mental decline in the future.
 If you consider adding cannabis to a steady diet of fish throughout your life, there may be even more benefits as cannabis offers its own protections to the brain.